PE and Sport Premium

 As well as inclusive training sessions open to all we have improved our involvement in competitive sports by offering specific coaching and trials to those who have a particular sporting talent.
 We have taken part in School Games events and festivals, regional sports leagues and interschool tournaments - regularly coming high up the league tables - including winning for South Holland in Tri-Golf, being second in rugby and winning Girls Year 3 /4 Football.
 Funding has been used to coach these teams and to support transportation costs.

-As well as looking at offering sporting opportunities we are also looking at long term strategies to sustain sports development.
-School staff receive specialist training from a sports coach in an area of sport that they have identified as an area for development.
+As well as looking at offering sporting opportunities we are also looking at long term strategies to sustain sports and physical development.